-In Dauman Pallet, Inc., 314 NLRB 185, 213 (1994), the judge exercised his discretion to defer issues of "piercing the corporate veil" and personal liability to the compliance proceeding, but did not revoke the General Counsel's subpoena for this reason to the extent it sought such information; rather, he ordered the respondent to "preserve" and "maintain" documents related to these issues for later use at the compliance stage of the proceedings.
+Regarding the duty to preserve evidence for a subsequent compliance/backpay proceeding, see Dauman Pallet, Inc., 314 NLRB 185, 213 (1994).
+In that case, the judge exercised his discretion to defer issues of "piercing the corporate veil" and personal liability to the compliance proceeding, but did not revoke the General Counsel's subpoena for this reason to the extent it sought such information.
+Rather, he ordered the respondent to "preserve" and "maintain" documents related to these issues for later use at the compliance stage of the proceedings.